Volnovakha: Founding and early history

 Volnovakha was founded as a railway station in the Russian Empire in 1881.
 Its name is derived from that of the Mokra Volnovakha river, which originates nearby.
 During the first two decades of the station's existence, it was a minor stop on the railway from Olenivka to Mariupol.
 It transported mainly bread and agricultural crops.
 As the Port of Mariupol was expanded and factories were built in Mariupol, cargo transit through Volnovakha increased significantly.
 This forced the administration of the railway to introduce optimizations, establishing a telegraph line in 1891 and introducing a second track in 1900.
 However, the actual civilian settlement around the station grew slowly.
 By the beginning of the 1900s, there were only 45 houses and 250 people living in Volnovakha.

 The station became a railway hub in 1904, contributing to its development and that of the settlement growing around it.
 The new rail went through Oleksandrivsk (today Zaporizhzhia City) and Polohy to Volnovakha.
 A school for children was opened in 1905, and the number of workers at the station increased to 400 by 1908.

 During the Russian Civil War, Volnovakha was the scene of fighting multiple times due to its strategic significance as a rail hub.
 On 18–20 April 1918, it was the site of battles between the Bolsheviks and the Central Powers during the latter's 1918 invasion of Ukraine.
 The Central Powers took over the station and village on 22 April.
 Volnovakha served as a base for the German 15th Division and the Austro-Hungarian 59th Division starting in June 1918.
 It was captured by soldiers loyal to the anti-communist White Movement in early December 1918, and changed hands several more times.
 It was the location of battles in 1919 and 1920 during the Ukrainian War of Independence.
-Eventually, the victorious Bolsheviks captured Volnovakha along with the rest of Ukraine and established the communist Soviet Union on much of the territory of the former Russian Empire.
+Eventually, the victorious Bolsheviks captured Volnovakha.
+Afterwards it was administratively part of the Donets Governorate of Ukraine.